GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 2. After seven days navigating, with topics of interest being observed by the Topics API, the same user on the same device visits a target website (publisher-e.example).
 The Topics API returns a list of topics and in this specific example, one topic calculated from the previous week of observations of this user will be returned.
     * Only browsers of users who visited sites that adtech.example has observed in Step 1 will be returning topics results in Step 2 (we call this observation filtering—you can't see topics of users you never saw before).
 3. With this list (of one topic for now) you can call your back-end API (ads.adtech.example/topics-backend) to use topics data as part of your contextual dataset.
-4. Now, depending on your use case, you can create a more personalised experience for this user by accessing the topics of interest you have observed for them during the last weeks.
+4. Now, depending on your use case, you can create a more personalized experience for this user by accessing the topics of interest you have observed for them during the last weeks.

 ### Call the Topics API